graphitemaster/neothyne/docs/STYLE.md

 # Header files
-All header files should have a header guard in the form of "FILENAME_HDR
+All header files should have a header guard in the form of
+    #ifndef FILENAME_HDR
+    #define FILENAME_HDR
+    ...
+    #endif

 The use of #pragma once is forbidden.